robertwenner/comics/doc/outputs.md

 generated underneath, in a directory for each language, with the HTML file name derived from the comic's title.

-The `Templates` refers to a Perl Toolkit template per language that will be used to generate the page.
+The `templates` refers to a Perl Toolkit template per language that will be used to generate the page.

 This module defines these variables in each comic, that the templates can